davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 }
 ```

 **The code above is undesirable for several reasons.** First, `MAX` is entirely arbitrary and defined at the programmer's discretion.
-Second, a company can never have more than `MAX` employees: the program would either not run, or will fail when a user tried to start with more.
-Third, for the runs that do not require anywhere close to
+Secondly, for the runs that do not require anywhere close to
-MAX employees, this program ends up wasting quite a bit of space.
+`MAX` employees, this program ends up wasting quite a bit of space.

 Okay.
 You might think the above example seems contrived.
 After all, why didn't we ask the user for the number of employees first, and then create the array using that size.
-Consider the following code:
+Consider the following code that *would* work in Java (but not C!):

 ```c
 #include <stdio.h>